 - 12.1 'Keeping in touch' or KIT days are days worked while on maternity leave without losing maternity pay or bringing leave to an end.
-They allow the employee to attend training or work the occasional day to 'keep in touch' with what is happening in the workplace. - 12.2 There is no obligation for individuals to work KIT days or for line managers/headteachers to offer them.
-Employees can agree with their line manager/headteacher to work up to a maximum of 10 days.
-A whole day KIT leave is deducted, regardless of whether part or a full day is worked. - 12.3 Employees are not legally allowed to work during the first two weeks following the birth and this includes KIT days. - 12.4 Employees cannot use KIT days to extend ordinary or additional maternity leave. - 12.5 If maternity pay is greater or the same as normal pay then employees are not paid anything extra.
-If it is less, employees will be paid the difference. - 12.6 For part-time working different hours on different days, payroll will calculate the average weekly hours over five days to determine an average day/hours pay.

-12.7 Irrespective of the number of contracts an employee works there is a limit of 10 KIT days.
+They allow the employee to attend training or work the odd day to 'keep in touch' with what is happening in the workplace. - 12.2 There is no obligation for individuals to work KIT days or for line managers/headteachers to offer them.
+Individuals can agree with their line manager/headteacher to work up to 10 days but no more.
+A whole day KIT leave is deducted, regardless of whether a part or full day is worked. - 12.3 Employees are not legally allowed to work during the first two weeks following the birth and this includes KIT days. - 12.4 Employees cannot use KIT days to extend ordinary or additional maternity leave. - 12.5 If maternity pay is greater or the same as the pay the individual would normally receive then they are not paid anything extra.
+If it is less, they will be paid the difference. - 12.6 If employees are part-time and work different hours on different days, the payroll provider will calculate average weekly hours over five days to determine an average day/hours pay. - 12.7 Irrespective of the number of contracts an employee works there is a limit of 10 KIT days.
 If an employee works beyond 10 KIT days the employee will lose a full week of statutory maternity pay for any week in which they work.

-13.0 Annual leave and maternity leave
+13.0 Annual leave and bank holidays